Tips for addressing accessibility

 - Avoid the use of all caps.

 - Ensure there is sufficient difference between foreground (text) colour and background colour, especially when using coloured text on a background, as people, in particular those with low vision or colour blindness, will have difficulty distinguishing what the text says if contrast is poor.
+There are a number of tools available online to assist in meeting colour contrast requirements.

 - Every image must have an alt attribute.